 Why do some people convert on a website while others don’t?
 The science of conversion optimization is psychology.
 By understanding what motivates someone to take action, you can design a website that encourages conversions.

 Conversion optimization – the definition is as complicated or as simple as you would like it.
 You could trace it back to lead generation or e-commerce marketing, taking into account the copy text, layouts, images and analytics, or you can simply define it is “how you get the customer to click where you want”.

-Indeed, when you sell anything online the goal is creating the experience, just as with general marketing, you don’t sell the product – you sell the sizzle, the benefits, the experience the customer is guaranteed to have.
+Indeed, when you sell anything online, the goal is creating the experience; just as with general marketing; you don’t sell the product – you sell the sizzle, the benefits, and the experience the customer is guaranteed to have.

 The Psychology of Our Products

 The user is looking for an experience with value, something palpable that they can walk away from feeling motivated and even inspired.
 So in terms of psychology, ask yourself what type of experience would be seen as valuable from the consumer’s point of view.